jamesmc1209/BlueBombLauncher/README.md

 <i>In all honesty it is easier to delete the entire bluebomb directory and bluebomb-helper.sh and redownload using this guide.</i>

--Delete existing bluebomb folder from /home/ directory.
+- Delete existing bluebomb folder from /home/ directory.
--Open bluebomb-helper.sh with gEdit.
+- Open bluebomb-helper.sh with gEdit.
--Navigate to the function that says download() and replace it with this:
+- Navigate to the function that says download() and replace it with this:

       download() {
     sc 1 "Prerequisites"